What is a Logic Bomb?

 Logic bombs are secretly inserted into a computer network through the use of malicious code.
 The code can be inserted into existing computer software or other forms of malware such as viruses, worms, or Trojans.
 It then remains dormant, and usually undetectable, until the trigger occurs.

 Triggers can be classified as positive or negative.
 Logic bombs with positive triggers happen after a condition is met, such as the date of a major business event.
-Negative triggers set off a logic bomb when a condition is not met, for example an employee fails to enter the diffuse code within a certain time.
+Negative triggers set off a logic bomb when a condition is not met, What Is a Logic Bomb Virus and How to Prevent It for example an employee fails to enter the diffuse code within a certain time.
 Either way, when conditions get true, the Logic Bomb will explode and deal its programmed damage.

 Click here to download RAM Free Antivirus